BetterMoneyLabs/braid/docs/ergo-mergedmining.md

 Then key to write is (0x04, sidechain_id) (two bytes).
 The value is hash of sidechain data.

+There is Merkle tree support in Sigma-Rust and `extension_proof_for` function to check proof.

 Interaction With the Ergo Blockchain
 ------------------------------------